ChrispyBacon123/Third-Year-First-Semester/README.md

 Assignment 2:
 -
-  This assignmnt tasked us to use Wireshark to complete a Wireshark lab by James F. Kurose & Kieth W. Ross.
+  This assignment tasked us to use Wireshark to complete a Wireshark lab by James F. Kurose & Kieth W. Ross.
   As such, there is no upload of this assignment as no coding was required.

 Assignment 3: